Acetaminophen/butalbital: 7 things you should know

 - May not be suitable for some people, including the elderly and people with kidney or liver disease.

-- May interact with a number of other medications including those that also cause sedation such as opioids, benzodiazepines, and sedating antihistamines.
+- May interact with many other medications including those that also cause sedation such as opioids, benzodiazepines, and sedating antihistamines.
 Alcohol should be avoided.

 - Do not overuse butalbital/acetaminophen because you may become addicted to it and have difficulty stopping it.

 - Over-use of butalbital/acetaminophen can also result in a medication-overuse headache (also known as a rebound headache) which occurs when analgesics are taken too frequently to relieve a headache.
-Only use butalbital/acetaminophen at the minimum effective dose and for s short period of time.
+Only use butalbital/acetaminophen at the minimum effective dose and for a short period.

 - Never share your butalbital/acetaminophen with anybody else.